7RU7H/Archive/Windows/Active-Directory/Active-Directory-Authentication.md

 6. DC encrypt the `nouce/challenge`  itself with its stored version of the NTLM hash to make a comparison with the forwarded `response`

 ## Kerberos Authentication
-For detailed explainations of [[Active-Directory-Kerberos-Authenication-Defined]] and for [[Attacking-Kerberos]] follow the links.
+For detailed explainations of [[Active-Directory-Kerberos-Authentication-Defined]] and for [[Attacking-Kerberos]] follow the links.
 The Kerberos authentication protocol used by Microsoft is adopted from the Kerberos version 5 authentication protocol created by MIT and has been used as Microsoft's primary authentication mechanism since Windows Server 2003.
 It uses a ticket system to ensure an intermediary gatekeeping by the DC as role of key distribution (KDC) for service usage from non-DCs.
-A example of this process is outlined in [[Active-Directory-Kerberos-Authenication-Defined]].
+A example of this process is outlined in [[Active-Directory-Kerberos-Authentication-Defined]].

 ## References